derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/02/2025 16:21:13 : 3 Database Admins walked into a NoSQL bar.
+28/02/2025 16:20:12 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-The best thing about a Boolean is even if you are wrong, you are only off by a bit.
+Finding a good PHP developer is like looking for a needle in a haystack.
+Or is it a hackstack in a needle?
 <!-- replace-with-joke ends -->